All Native Basketball Tournament: Tournament breakdown and past champions

-Controversy and the tournament
+Controversy

 In 2016, a problem occurred with a player’s eligibility in the tournament.
 Josiah Wilson, a status member of the Heiltsuk Nation, was not permitted to play in the 2016 edition of the All Native Basketball Tournament.
 The tournament organizers deemed that Wilson was ineligible to participate as he did not have sufficient Indigenous ancestry based on his blood quantum.
 Wilson is a native of Haiti; his adopted mother is white, and his adopted father is a part of the Heiltsuk Nation.
 Previous to this ruling by the organizers, Wilson participated at the tournament on two separate occasions for the Heiltsuk Nation, as he is a status member.

 Wilson was set to take the case in front of the B.C.
 Human Rights Tribunal after his denial to play again in 2017, but the organizers of the tournament came to a settlement with Wilson instead.
 The organizers agreed that Wilson was eligible to participate in all future tournaments and that they would make a public apology.
 This Wilson case led to the eligibility rules for the All Native Basketball Tournament being amended; currently, a status card or other written information on an individual’s heritage is used instead of blood quantum to assess eligibility.
-The Wilson case was profiled in Yasmine Mathurin's 2021 documentary film One of Ours.

 In 2018, another player eligibility issue arose before the tournament.
-Perry Terrell was deemed to be ineligible to compete for his preferred team, which is the Prince Rupert Synergy Storm.
+Perry Terrell was deemed to be ineligible to compete for his preferred team, the Prince Rupert Synergy Storm.
 Terrell competed for this team in previous years but was deemed ineligible by the tournament organizers as he was a resident of Kincolith Village with his father for part of the year instead of Prince Rupert.

 The tournament organizers ruled that because Terrell was not a permanent resident of Prince Rupert, he could not participate for their organization in the tournament.
 The tournament organizers are allowing Terrell to play in the tournament, however, he must play for a team from Kincolith.
 Terrell’s coach filed a complaint with the B.C.
 Human Rights Tribunal to fight for Terrell’s right to play for Prince Rupert once again.

 In 2017, teams were told by tournament organizers that they were banned from wearing politically sensitive gear.
-This subject came to light when the Skidegate Saints, a Senior division team, wore shirts that had NO LNG written on them, which was their way of protesting the development of liquefied natural gas plants in the area.
+This subject came to light when the Skidegate Saints, a senior division team, wore shirts that had NO LNG written on them, which was their way of protesting the development of liquefied natural gas plants in the area.

-2019 tournament

-The 2019 tournament took place from February 10 to February 16.
-The games were broadcast via live web broadcast and radio so that the games were more accessible.
-Tournament officials sought to expand the tournament and want it to be recognized by all people throughout Canada, not just Native individuals.